Last summer, we wrote a blog post in response to the 2010 AHA guidelines and the guidelines for oxygen administration in patients with ACS and stroke.

 Patient #4 – hold on to your seats – doesn’t get oxygen.
 He may have chest pain but his sats are good and he isn’t in distress.
 Monitor him carefully.
 If the sats drop or his condition changes you can respond appropriately.
 In this case oxygen may do more harm than good.

 Oxygen is the wonder drug no more.

-The take home point: We used to call oxygen “The Wonder Drug.”
+The take-home point: We used to call oxygen “The Wonder Drug.”
 It seemed that we could give it in wild abandon without worrying about consequences.
-There is no other drug in medicine that we think like that about.
+There is no other drug in medicine that we think that about.
 We were wrong.